cmurat/CS320-Project/README.md

   - search for tweets

-Question,inquiries and bug reports can be sent to the e-mails below:
+Question, inquiries and bug reports can be sent to the e-mails below:
   - celebi.murat@ozu.edu.tr
   - ugur.ozkan@ozu.edu.tr
   - burak.tutanlar@ozu.edu.tr